ece362-purdue/proton-labs/lab3-timers/README.md

 > [!IMPORTANT]
 > Run `check_wiring` in the autotest console to check your wiring.
 If you have any issues, carefully check your wiring and identify missing power/ground connections, or miswired connections.
+>
+> Use a DMM to ensure continuity between any two points that should be connected - this may be a common issue with bad breadboards.
+Do the same for power and ground connections if the display is not turning on at all.

 ### Step 1: Read the datasheet